Maurice-Goldberg/SQL-Literature-DB-Exercise/README.md

 Hey Zane,

 Maurice here.
 So hopefully by the time you've read this I will have written the HTML code and integrated it properly using Flask and Jinja.
-Since I've taken care of most of the formatting of the websiteand tweaking the server-client conneciton code to fit our project, as per Terra's instructions, the best way you can help is by:
+Since I've taken care of most of the formatting of the websiteand tweaking the server-client conneciton code to fit our project, as per Tera's instructions, the best way you can help is by:

 1) formatting all the SQL INSERT code into engine.execute() statements.
 If you vim into the server.py file, you'll find near the top that there's a section talking about engine.execute() and SQLAlchemy.
 I gave an example of the kind of statement you need to make and how to format the SQL code within the engine.execute() methods.